mattgwagner/ocs-platoon-trainer-guide/pages/tac-14-scenario-based-training.md

 - Encourage candidates to plan, execute, and review missions.
 - Provide immediate feedback and facilitate after-action reviews (AARs).
 - Adapt scenarios to address observed weaknesses or training gaps.
 - **Tip:** Always conduct a structured debrief to maximize learning from each scenario.

-> **Scenario:** During a simulated patrol, the TAC Officer observes a breakdown in communication.
-After the exercise, the team conducts an AAR, identifying lessons learned and strategies for improvement.